Some of you may remember the issue I have with Lucky Charms and Trix.

 Then it got very sappy.
 Rock Star added on, “To the moon and back,” which is funny because I always associate that with what Tammy Faye and Jerry Lee would say.
 But she reminded me a while ago that when she was little I would read the book, “Guess How Much I Love You” to her.
 Little Nutbrown Hare tells Big Nutbrown Hare how much he loves him.
 Each time Big Nutbrown Hare agrees that that is indeed a lot and then goes on to add to it.
 At the very end Little Nutbrown Hare tells his dad “I love you right up to the moon.”
 Big Nutbrown Hare says that is very, very far indeed and with that, Little Nutbrown Hare falls asleep.
 Then Big Nutbrown Hare whispers, “I love you right up to the moon… and back.”

-Because Big Nutbrown Hare always loves Little Nutbrown hare more I couldn’t leave it with my daughter declaring her love for me to the moon and back, so I told them I loved to Mars and back, or whichever planet was furthest.
+Because Big Nutbrown Hare always loves Little Nutbrown hare more I couldn’t leave it with my daughter declaring her love for me to the moon and back, so I told them I loved them to Mars and back, or whichever planet was furthest.
 I added that Picasso probably remembered which one it was from his solar system program in kindergarten.

 Sure enough, he writes: …it’s Pluto, though Neptune is sometimes further since Pluto has an elliptical orbit.